 Halloween is an opportunity to change our overall attitude to waste in a number of different areas.
 So, what are we doing wrong?

-Did you know that 18,000 tonnes of pumpkins are sent to landfill every year in the UK?
-That’s enough to provide everyone in the country with a bowl of pumpkin soup.Β It would be easy to dismiss this as a seasonal one-off, but it’s indicative of a wider waste problem.
-For example, an estimated 30-50% of food produced around the world never reaches a human stomach.
+Did you know that 18,000 tonnes of pumpkins are sent to landfills every year in the UK?
+That’s enough to provide everyone in the country with a bowl of pumpkin soup.
+It would be easy to dismiss this as a seasonal one-off, but it’s indicative of a wider waste problem.
+For example, an estimated 30-50% of food produced around the world never reaches the human stomach.
 Consequently, our attitude towards food waste needs to change if we are to work towards full sustainability – especially since an estimated 560,000 people used food banks in the UK last year.

 What can we do to address this problem?